Paul-D-HOCQUET/quant_entangl_sim/README.md

 ## Installation

-Download the archive of the repository, extract it somewhere rememberable on your device and open in the IDE of your choice.
+Download the archive of the repository, extract it somewhere rememberable on your device and open it in the IDE of your choice.

 ## Usage
 To start the simulator, excecute `Sim_Draw.py`.<br />